tannineo/cs7ns1-scalable-project/README.md

 ### Simulation Situation

+We may face these situations in our simulation:

 - a node is charged / not charged: Do we really need to charge a BAN device?
   - or just replace it (so it does down for a while)
 - when the position of the sensor changes
+- when there is a important data
+- the 'sink' goes down
+  - 'sink' is the center of our

+So we (operators of simulations) can do changes during runtime on:

+- a switch to turn on / off the sensor
+  - also a heart beat (though we do not have to do it in a simulator)
+- the power value
+- the 'positions'(a set of coodinates)
+- a switch of 'start sending important data'

 ## Simulator / Sensor Design